phil65/SublimeKodi/README.md

 ___

 **Note:** *Sublime Text 2 is not supported.
 Also, SublimeKodi takes advantage of certain features of ST3 that have bugs in earlier ST3 releases or were implemented during betas.
-For the best experience, use the latest ST3 dev build.*
+For the best experience, use the latest ST3 dev build.
+Minimum required version is build 3072.*